DR. NATAE FEENSTRA

 Certified Running Coach: RRCA

-I'm a counselor with over eleven years of experience.
+I'm a counselor with twelve years of experience.
 I implement effective, integrative counseling methods to instill self-understanding and encourage new attitudes and feelings towards life.
 I utilize Reality Therapy, Cognitive Behavior Therapy, Rational Emotive Behavior Therapy, and Running Therapy.
 Keep in mind that therapy is not a quick fix: it is a process that requires investment from the client and counselor.
 Ultimately, making small changes to behaviors and coping with feelings can bring life-altering results.

 I offer both individual, couples, and family counseling services that are fully online.
 This is a traditional talk therapy in a non-judgmental environment that's at your convenience.